caofanCPU/D8gerAutoCode/README.md

 - For smart coding, you just need one shortcut default as `alt`+`shift`+`cmd`+`D`
 - Supporting customer configuration, for example, specify the author who you are
 - Reserve easter eggs, you can try to edit the blank file in IDEA and type `d8ger` to get the default configuration template
-- Reserve easter eggs, edit the blank file in IDEA and enter 'nasa' to get the NASA configuration file template.
+- Reserve easter eggs, edit the blank file in IDEA and enter `nasa` to get the NASA configuration file template.
 This is very useful and efficient for handling multi-lines, especially SQL field naming processing.
-- Reserve easter eggs, edit the blank file in IDEA and enter 'regex' to get some commonly used regular expressions.
+- Reserve easter eggs, edit the blank file in IDEA and enter `regex` to get some commonly used regular expressions.
 Other code Easter eggs will be added later.
 - For automatic sorting `Vo` field , you just need one shortcut default as `alt`+`shift`+`cmd`+`O`

 ### Using manual(v3.0+)